saleor/saleor-dashboard/.changeset/sixty-lions-impress.md

 "saleor-dashboard": patch
 ---

-Improve performance of product list datagrid by refactor date cell render method and debounce function for setup anchor when hover on row
+You can now hover over each row in product datagrid and hover effect will be fast and smooth